July 8, 2020

 - You challenge your own prejudice including your biases and assumptions; this enables you to show respect to people as individuals and not judge them as members of a group.

 What are your guiding principles for an effective team?
 Do you have any suggestions for how this could be improved?
 There are countless ways to practice empathy at every opportunity, and not everything here will resonate with every person.
 My intention was to create a considerate and non-dictionary description, since we hoped to have 75+ diverse people at FreshWorks see how empathy could play a role in what they do every day.

-There are a lot of ways these guiding principles have been incorporated into our organization over the past couple years, and I’ll try to explore some of those down the road in future articles.
+There are a lot of ways these guiding principles have been incorporated into our organization over the past couple years, and I’ll hope to explore some of those in the future.